-This section of the report details the quality and safety of the service for the residents who lived in the designated centre.
-The inspector found that the governance and management systems had ensured that care and support was delivered to residents in a safe manner and that the service was consistently and effectively monitored.
+This section of the report details the quality and safety of service for the residents who lived in the designated centre.

+This inspection found that systems and arrangements were in place to ensure that residents received care and support that was safe, person-centred and of good quality.
+The inspector found the governance and management systems in place had ensured that care and support was delivered to residents in a safe manner and that the service was consistently and effectively monitored.